Workers' rights and conditions

 All workers in Sweden are entitled to at least 25 days of paid vacation per year.

 Sweden has very generous conditions for parental leave.
 Parents who have a Swedish personal identity number and have registered with the Swedish Social Insurance Agency (Försäkringskassan) are entitled to 480 days of paid leave (up to 80% of your previous salary) per child.
 Of these 60 days are reserved for each parent.
-Find out more on: Swedish Social Insurance Agency – Parental Benefit.
+Find out more on the Swedish Social Insurance Agency's website:

 Sweden doesn’t have a legal minimum wage.
 However, wages are usually set by collective agreements between employers and trade unions.
 About 90% of workers in Sweden, including non-union members, are protected by collective agreements.
 These agreements regulate wages as well as working conditions.